shrinerb/shrine/doc/plugins/derivatives.md

 When you have a file attached, you can generate derivatives from it and save them alongside the attached file.
-The simplest way to do this is to define a processor which returns the processed files, and then trigger it with `Attacher#create_derivatives` when you want to generate the derivatives.
+The simplest way to do this is to define a processor which returns the processed files, and then trigger it when you want to create derivatives.

 Here is an example of generating image thumbnails: